echoboomer/terraform-buildkite-plugin/README.md

 1. Fork the repo.
 2. Make your changes.
-3. Make sure linting passes.
+3. Make sure tests and linting pass.
 4. Commit and push your changes to your branch.
 5. Open a pull request.